Ridesharing companies like Uber and Lyft have completely transformed transportation.

 - Period 0: The driver is conducting personal business — the app isn’t on.

-- Period 2: The app is on and the driver is going to pick up a passenger.
+- Period 2: The app is on, and the driver is on their way to pick up a passenger.

 Uber and Lyft cover their drivers, but this coverage is only in effect once you’ve accepted a ride request (Period 1) to the time you have a passenger onboard (Period 3).